devagrawal09/web-codegen-scorer/docs/environment-reference.md

 # Environment configuration reference

-Environments are configured by creating a `config.js` that exposes an object that satisfies the `EnvironmentConfig` interface.
+Environments are configured by creating a `config.mjs` or `config.js` file that exposes an object that satisfies the `EnvironmentConfig` interface.
 This document covers all options in `EnvironmentConfig` and what they do.

 ## Required properties